 OPT (Optional Practical Training)

-Optional Practical Training (OPT) refers to temporary employment relating to your field of study which is eligible students can receive up to 12 months.
+Optional Practical Training (OPT) refers to temporary jobs relating to your field of study which is eligible students can receive up to 12 months.
 To qualify for Optional Practical Training, your school will need to endorse your application and submitted to the USCIS.
 There are two subcategories within OPT, which include:

 Pre-completion OPT – Available once you have completed one full academic year at a US college or university.
 You can work up to 20 hours a week when school is in session or full-time when it is not.